aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/rows-and-columns/autofit-rows-and-columns/autofit-rows-for-merged-cells/_index.md

 {{% alert color="primary" %}}

 Microsoft Excel provides a feature that allows you to auto-size the height of a cell according to its content.
-The feature is called auto-fit rows.
-Microsoft Excel doesn't set auto-fit operation on merged cells natively.
-Sometimes the feature becomes vital for a user who really needs to implement auto-fit rows on merged cells too.
+The feature is called auto‑fit rows.
+Microsoft Excel doesn't set auto‑fit operation on merged cells natively.
+Sometimes the feature becomes vital for a user who really needs to implement auto‑fit rows on merged cells too.

 {{% /alert %}}

 ## **How to use AutoFitMergedCellsType for autofitting rows**
 Aspose.Cells for JavaScript via C++ supports this feature through the [**AutoFitterOptions.autoFitMergedCellsType**](https://reference.aspose.com/cells/javascript-cpp/autofitmergedcellstype/) API.
-Using this API, it is possible to auto-fit rows in a worksheet including merged cells.
-Here is a list of all possible types of auto fitting merged cells:
+Using this API, it is possible to auto‑fit rows in a worksheet including merged cells.
+Here is a list of all possible types of auto‑fitting merged cells:

 - None
 - FirstLine